 Talk to us about your future EDM marketing plans.

-We would like to send out as many newsletters as possible, but not [to the point] that our customers get fed up with them.
+We would like to send out as many newsletters as possible, but [to do it effectively] and not [to the point] that our customers get fed up with them.
 We can announce our Silk Road Dining plans, restaurant-wide or hotel-wide events, and accommodation campaigns.

 Do you have any feedback on the EDM functionality or would you like to see improvements?

 The ability to create HTML emails as well as text emails.
-I also appreciate that the HTML mail has form input specifications, making it easy to create mail.
+I also appreciate that the HTML mail has form input specifications, making it easy to create emails.

-It would be interesting if we could integrate with LINE, but I am satisfied with the current situation.
+It would be interesting if we could integrate with the LINE app, but I am satisfied with the current situation.
 Even for a hotel of our size, we can already distribute to about 1,800 people, so this functionality alone is very reassuring.